-The rating reflects our view of the debt's contractual subordination as a Tier 2 instrument and that BRRD is equivalent to a contractual write-down clause.
+The rating reflects our view of the debt's contractual subordination as a Tier 2 instrument and that the Bank Recovery And Resolution Directive is equivalent to a contractual write-down clause.

-We rate Nykredit Realkredit's AT1 instruments with a going-concern trigger at 'BB+', four notches lower than the bank's SACP, reflecting our deduction of:
+We rate Nykredit Realkredit's additional Tier 1 instruments with a going-concern trigger at 'BB+', four notches lower than the bank's SACP, reflecting our deduction of:

-- One notch for contractual subordination; - · Two notches for the instruments' status as Tier 1 regulatory capital; and - · One notch because the instruments allow for the full or partial temporary write-down of the principal amount.
+- One notch for contractual subordination; - Two notches for the instruments' status as Tier 1 regulatory capital; and - One notch because the instruments allow for the full or partial temporary write-down of the principal amount.

-Resolution Counterparty Ratings (RCR)
+Resolution counterparty ratings (RCR)